appy-wrapping/gift-list-backend/gift-list/README.md

 - Add POST method for friend
 - Add DELETE method for friend
 - Add PATCH method for friend
-- Add POST method for budget
+- Add POST method for budget //patch in friends
 - Add GET method for budget